-1. College grade point average (GPA) of 2.5 or higher on a 4.0 scale

-- 2. Completion of a separate, notarized Admission Application for the RN-BSN Track.
-Completed applications for fall semester enrollment in Rome and Carrollton must be received in the Department of Nursing no later than January 15th.
-Completed applications for spring semester enrollment in Dalton and Carrollton must be received in the Department of Nursing no later than October 1 - 3.
+- 1. College grade point average (GPA) of 2.5 or higher on a 4.0 scale - 2.
+Completion of a separate, notarized Admission Application for the RN-BSN Track.
+Deadline for completed applications for fall semester enrollment in Rome and Carrollton and for spring semester enrollment in Dalton are provided on the Department of Nursing website. - 3.
 Successful completion of an associate or diploma program in nursing - 4.
 Current licensure as a registered nurse in Georgia - 5.
-Satisfactory completion of the Regents Exam requirements
+Satisfactory completion of the Regents Exam requirements selection process includes new students, transfer students, and students seeking readmission.
+Please Note: Criminal background checks may be required by health care agencies prior to student's participation in clinical learning opportunities.
+Inability to complete clinical requirements may interfere with successful completion of degree requirements.